hogeschool/development-web/23-24/exam-structure/practice-exam-questions.md

 ```

 ## Typescript
-- write a recursive function that adds all numbers in a given range
+- write a recursive function that adds all numbers in a given range (1/10 points)

 ```
 ...
 ```

-- write a function that adds all the numbers in an array
+- write a function that adds all the numbers in an array (1/10 points)

 ```
 ...
 ```

-- write a function that converts a Student object to a Person object (define all relevant types)
+- write a function that converts a Student object to a Person object (define all relevant types) (1/10 points)

 ```
 ...
 ```

-- write a function that groups an `Immutable.List` of Person into an Immutable.Map by Age
+- write a function that groups an `Immutable.List` of Person into an Immutable.Map by Age (2/10 points)

 ```
 ...
 ```

-- write a function that filters an `Immutable.List` of Person by `Age >= 18`
+- write a function that filters an `Immutable.List` of Person by `Age >= 18` (1/10 points)

 ```
 ...
 ```

-- write a function that transforms an `Immutable.List` of Person into an `Immutable.List` of their age with `map`
+- write a function that transforms an `Immutable.List` of Person into an `Immutable.List` of their age with `map` (1/10 points)

 ```
 ...